osama22711/Books/Designing_Data_Intensive_Applications/README.md

 A MapReduce job is defined by two primary functions:
 1. **Mapper**: This function is called on each input record.
 It is a pure function that extracts a key-value pair from the record.
 It produces a collection of intermediate key-value pairs.
 2. **Reducer**: The MapReduce framework automatically groups all values associated with the same key and passes them to the reducer.
 The reducer's job is to process this list of values for a key (e.g., summing them) and output the final result.

+Key Optimizations:
+- **Combiner** (*Optional*): A "mini-reducer" that runs on the map side *before* the shuffle phase.
+It performs a local aggregation (e.g., summing local counts), significantly reducing the amount of data that needs to be transferred over the network. *Note: Combiners are only safe for associative and commutative operations like `sum` or `max`.*
+- **Partitioner**: Determines which reducer receives each key.
+The default is a hash partitioner (`hash(key) mod R`).
+You can implement a custom partitioner (e.g., for range-based partitioning or to handle data skew).

 This whole process relies on a **Shuffle and Sort** step, where the framework moves and organizes the data from the mappers to the reducers so that all the values for a given key are processed together.